illwieckz/dpm-query/README.md

 About
 -----

-This project provides a tool to set DPM profiles for your Radeon GPU and a Systemd service.
+This project provides a tool to set DPM profiles for your Radeon GPU and a systemd service.
 The service will be started before GDM (usefull if you need to change some values at computer startup because default settings are unsafe).

-By default the `dpm-query` tool sets all DPM enabled cards to level `auto` and state `balanced` (system default but sometime unsafe), and the `dpm-set` service sets all DPM enabled cards to level `low` and state `battery`, which is both safe and energy saver.
+By default the `dpm-query` tool sets all DPM enabled cards to level `auto` and state `balanced` (system default but sometime unsafe), and the `dpm-set` service sets all DPM enabled cards to level `auto` and state `performance`, which is both safe and the most performant energy saving profile.
 The service also allows members of group `video` to set DPM profiles.

 The tool is installed in `/usr/bin` prefix and the service in `/lib/systemd/system/` directory.
 You can edit `/etc/dpm-query/dpm.cfg` and `/etc/dpm-query/service.cfg` configuration files to change default DPM profiles or enable the user or the group you prefer.

-This tool and this service were written to workaround a [Radeon driver bug](https://bugs.freedesktop.org/show_bug.cgi?id=91880) triggered by the default `auto` level, that's why the service does not use the default level to prevent GPU lockups.
+This tool and this service were written to workaround a [Radeon driver bug](https://bugs.freedesktop.org/show_bug.cgi?id=91880) triggered by the default `balanced` state, that's why the service does not use the default state to prevent GPU lockups.
 You can use the service for this purpose if you need it, or to set a DPM profile you want to have at startup just because you like it.

 Use this tool and this service at your own risk.